mobxjs/mobx/notes-docs.md

 -   When we introduce actions we need a link to an actions section that describes how to turn off strict state reinforcing.

+-   What's the codemod all about?

+-   There are a lot of references to external documentation resources.
+They can probably use a pruning.

+-   In 'Concepts and Principles' 'observable' is used.
+Should we rewrite that to 'makeObservable'?